Bible Commentary Forever คำอธิบายความเข้าใจในพระคัมภีร์ไทยสำหรับชีวิต

 [40] But Martha was distracted about much serving, and coming up to Him, she said, Lord, do Thou not care that my sister left me to serve alone?
 Tell her therefore that she might help me.

 Comments Luke 10:40 We can see the respect that Martha had for the Lord.
 Even though she needed help, she did not confront her sister; instead, she asked the Lord to act for her.
-All humans should see this as an example of solving conflict between humans; both should turn and seek help from the Lord, and the Lord will give peace for both sides.
+All humans should see this as an example of solving conflict between humans; both should turn and seek help from the Lord, and the Lord will give peace to both sides.

 [41] But the Lord answered and said to her, Martha, Martha, you are distracted and disturbed about many;